Bam92/abelmbula/content/blog/export-import-chrome/index.md

 title: How to Export/Import Browser Data from One Computer to an other with Chrom(ium)
 date: "2020-05-16T22:23:03.284Z"
 description: "Import your bookmarks, passwords with easy"
+published: true
 ---
 Today, I want to share with you some tips I use to have my browser data when I switch to a new computer.

-A litle bit about my browsers use: I was using Firefox and Chromium for a longtime.
-I have abandonned firefox to only use chromium.
+A little bit about my browsers use: I was using Firefox and Chromium for a longtime.
+I have abandoned firefox to only use chromium.
 In a recent computer I only use Chromium.
 But, I want to give chrome a try.
 I am not at all comfortable with the browsers `sync` functionality.

 The experience I'm about to share with you here conceerns taking all my data from my `Chromium` to my newly installed `Chrome`.

 First, what is Chrome and what is Chromium?
 If you wondering about it, read the next section.
 If not, jump it.

 ## Chrome or chromium?
-Symply speaking, they are two different browsers. `Chrome`, or `Google Chrome`, is a `propriatary software` by Google built based on `Chromium` which is a free and open source project from Google too.
+Simply speaking, they are two different browsers. `Chrome`, or `Google Chrome`, is a `propriatary software` by Google built based on `Chromium` which is a free and open-source project from Google too.
 Chrome has more features than Chromium.
 Chromium is also the source base for some other browsers such as `Microsoft Edge`, `Opera`, and `Amazon Silk`.

 After this simple refresher, let's now start by exporting data.